kaysond/trafficjam/README.md

         constraints: ['node.role==manager']
 ```

+### Docker Socket Proxying
+The attack surface of trafficjam is very low because it is not exposed to any networks; it's nearly the same as running the bash scripts outside of docker.
+For this reason, bind mounting the docker socket does not pose a significant security concern.
+It is possible to use a docker socket proxy nonetheless with some special setup.
+First, the proxy image must have a static IP address.
+Second, the environment variable `DOCKER_HOST` must be set on **trafficjam** to `tcp://<proxy ip address>:2375`.
+For more details, see #15.

 **Notes:**
 Docker Swarm services tag images with a sha256 hash to guarantee that every node runs the exact same container (since tags are mutable).
 When using the `ancestor` tag, ensure that the appropriate hash is included as shown in the examples.